SumyGanas/tables-plus/README.md

 📝 _Note: Currently, the type setting needs to be re-done to auto-populate any newly added rows but this will not erase any of your pre-existing data.
 I will add setting persistance to new rows in the future.
 I reccommend keeping the table-config because the plugin will most likely use this to create persistance._

-#### Feature 1: Auto-categorizing columns: Table headings can be defined as types
+#### Features: Column Data Types
-- Current Types
+Table headings can be defined as specific types to enforce formatting:

-    - **Index:** Auto-indexes the columns
+- Index: Automatically indexes the column rows.
-    - **Money:** Formats any numbers as any currency.
-Also accepts user-defined currency symbols.
+- Money: Formats numbers as currency.
+Supports user-defined currency symbols.
-    - **Enum:** Pre-defined options for any table column, turning cells into a dropdown selector.
-Generally used for columns like "Status" or "Priority" where you want to ensure consistent data entry and prevent typos.
+- Enum: Converts cells into dropdown selectors with pre-defined options.
+This ensures data consistency for columns like "Status" or "Priority."

-    📝 _Note: The selection change does not currently work in reading view but it works in live preview.
-Set the changes in live preview to see it in reading view._
+📝 _Note: Dropdown selection currently functions only in Live Preview.
+Changes made there will be visible, but not interactive, in Reading View._

 # Usage